How to Install Your Pool Heat Pump - Pool Heat Pump Installation

 Ensure that your electrical supply is adequate to support the running and startup currents for the unit.

-It is normally recommended to run a dedicated cable back to your electrical supply board for the heat pump and install a dedicated breaker for the heat pump.
+It is normally recommended to run a dedicated cable back to your electrical consumer unit for the heat pump and install a dedicated breaker for the heat pump.

 Most heat pumps will have a higher electrical current demand when they start.
 This only lasts for a millisecond or so while the compressor starts and the current then reverts to the normal running current for the unit.